-- Quid Pro Quo: is a UAT employee conditioning the provision of an aid, benefit, or service on an individual's participation in unwelcomed conduct. - Hostile Academic Environment is unwelcomed conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive
+- Quid Pro Quo: is a UAT employee conditioning the provision of an aid, benefit, or service on an individual's participation in unwelcomed conduct. - Hostile Academic Environment is unwelcomed conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an education program or activity.
+An individual may experience unlawful harassment even if the offensive conduct was not aimed directly at them.
+Unlawful harassment also includes misconduct based on the individual's gender expression, gender identity, transgender status, gender transition, or nonconformity with sex stereotypes.
+Inappropriate behavior that does not rise to the level of unlawful harassment under this Policy may still subject the offender to disciplinary action up to and including permanent separation from UAT.
 SEE 29 C.F.R.
 1604.11.